 - Perform their jobs to a reasonable, acceptable standard.

 - Conduct themselves in a professional manner, even when off duty.

 - Follow set policies and procedures when dealing with problems or issues.

-Just as there are expectations of employee behavior, there are certain behaviors and opportunities that every worker should expect from their employers.
-Wee said that the following expectations are not only essential for employees, but also required by law:
+Just as there are expectations for employee behavior, workers should expect certain behaviors and opportunities from their employers.
+Wee said that the following expectations are not only essential for employees to have for their management, but also required by law:

 - Timely and accurate payment of wages